 - infringement of trademarks owned by others.

-- Examination and assessment of any of you’re previously filed trademarks and any recommendations thereto.
+- Examination and assessment of any of your previously filed trademarks and any recommendations thereto.

 Client may retain Firm to provide all or some of the excluded services under a separate engagement agreement.